Find & Apply For Biological Technician Jobs In North Carolina

 North Carolina Biological Technician Industry Trends & Salary Information

-Biological Technicians in North Carolina play a crucial role in conducting experiments, collecting data, and analyzing results to support scientific research and development. - Entry-level Biological Technician salaries range from $30,000 to $40,000 per year - Mid-career Research Technician salaries range from $40,000 to $55,000 per year - Senior-level Laboratory Manager salaries range from $55,000 to $75,000 per year The history of Biological Technicians in North Carolina traces back to the early days of scientific exploration and discovery in the state.
-From studying local flora and fauna to conducting groundbreaking research in genetics and biotechnology, these technicians have been instrumental in advancing our understanding of the natural world.
-Over the years, the role of Biological Technicians in North Carolina has evolved to incorporate cutting-edge technologies and methodologies.
-From traditional fieldwork to high-tech laboratory analysis, these professionals have adapted to meet the demands of a rapidly changing scientific landscape.
-Current trends in the field of Biological Technicians in North Carolina include a growing emphasis on sustainability, conservation, and environmental stewardship.
-With a focus on biodiversity, ecosystem health, and climate change, these technicians are at the forefront of addressing pressing environmental challenges facing the state and the world.
+Biological Technicians in North Carolina play a crucial role in conducting experiments, analyzing data, and assisting scientists in various research settings. - Entry-level Biological Technician salaries range from $30,000 to $40,000 per year - Mid-career Research Technician salaries range from $40,000 to $55,000 per year - Senior-level Laboratory Manager salaries range from $55,000 to $75,000 per year The history of Biological Technicians in North Carolina can be traced back to the development of research institutions and universities in the state.
+As the field of biology advanced, the need for skilled technicians to support scientific research became increasingly evident.
+Over the years, the role of Biological Technicians in North Carolina has evolved to encompass a wide range of responsibilities, including sample preparation, data analysis, and equipment maintenance.
+Technicians now play a vital role in both academic and industrial research settings, contributing to groundbreaking discoveries and innovations in the field of biology.
+Current trends in the field of Biological Technicians in North Carolina include the integration of cutting-edge technologies, such as genomics and bioinformatics, into research practices.
+Additionally, there is a growing emphasis on sustainability and environmental conservation, leading to increased research in areas such as ecology and conservation biology.
+Biological Technicians are also increasingly involved in interdisciplinary research projects, collaborating with experts in fields such as chemistry, physics, and engineering to address complex scientific challenges.